Unruh effect for inertial observers through vacuum correlations: Dynamically generated Unruh effect for inertial observers in CGHS Black Hole Spacetime

 To get a non-zero left hand side, one postulates some non-Einsteinian form of the gravity action (like the CGHS action in \ref{CGHS_Action}) and vary the metric to get the equations of motion.
 Obviously, this is not $G_{ab}$ (which, of course, is zero) but can possibly act as a proxy for the same.
 We stress the fact that we are trying to model some gravitational features by some suitable dilatonic action and one cannot ignore the implicit ad-hocness in the procedure.
 For example, in such an approach, one also often takes the the normal ordered, non-covariant, expectation value of the stress energy tensor as the classical source.
 However, in a two-dimensional spacetime, the expectation value of the stress energy tensor comes with a conformal anomaly term \cite{Fabbri:2005mw} as well.
 The anomaly term can then act as an extra source of stress energy and may lead to an evolution different from the classical case, if not accounted for properly.
 A prescription used in the literature is to add some extra terms (e. g., Polyakov action, RST action terms) to the standard CGHS action corresponding to the conformal anomaly terms and obtain these {\it modified} equations of motion, as a result of the variational principle.
 But this new action will correspond to a different physical system, though one which can also be thought of as a proxy for gravity.
 But in this prescription, flat spacetime will not be a solution to the vacuum state for the semiclassical equations due to the anomaly, which we consider somewhat unphysical.
 There is no unique way of handling this issue because, as we stressed before, $G_{ab}=0$ in $D=2$ and the left hand side which we work with to mimic $G_{ab}=\langle T_{ab} \rangle$ depends crucially on the model we use, with the hope that it can mimic aspects of $D=4$ gravity.
 We have chosen simple, physically well-motivated choices to do this as we describe next.

 To analyze the right hand side, we need a scheme for defining a $c-$number stress tensor from the quantum operator and the vacuum state has to be motivated from some specific (geometric) considerations.
 We have \textit{defined} the vacuum state by a natural assumption: viz. that the geometry must remain flat when sourced by such a (vacuum) state.
-This is important because as we discussed, in two-dimensional spacetime, the expectation value of the stress energy tensor has a conformal anomaly term which can violate this criterion in general, if this term is not accounted for in the source terms in the RHS.
-However, there exists a family of such states \cite{Lochan:2016nbs} which take care of the conformal anomaly terms and ensure that the geometry remains flat when the state is a vacuum from this family.
+This is important because as we discussed, in two-dimensional spacetime, the expectation value of the stress energy tensor has a conformal anomaly term which can violate this criterion in general, if this term is not accounted for in the source terms in the right hand side.
+We will choose the state of the matter field such that one recovers the classical flat geometry prior to $x_i^+$, in order to remain true to the classical consideration.
+Therefore, we require $\exp(\rho)=\exp(\rho_{\textrm{flat}}) =1/\lambda^2x^+x^-$ in the region $x^+ <x_i^+ $.
+Thus, the classical values of the $T_{\pm \pm}$ are being realized by $ \langle T_{\pm \pm} \rangle$.
+We can further choose the boundary conditions for the set of initial states judiciously such that the contribution due to conformal anomaly exactly cancels out in the region of interest leading to a flat spacetime semi-classically, see for instance \cite{Vaz:1996kh, Ashtekar:2010hx, Hawking:1992cc}.
+For this judicious choice of family of quantum states \cite{Lochan:2016nbs}, the spacetime region $x^{+}<x_{i}^{+}$ remains unaffected by the conformal anomaly term.
 Therefore the results discussed in this work, use stability of the solution under these class of states.
 A more detailed analysis of conformal anomaly modified evaporating black holes can be found in \cite{Fabbri:2005mw}.
 Our scheme to deal with such terms will be reported in details elsewhere \cite{KLSCTP3}.
-At last, we discuss the response of an Unruh-DeWitt detector carried by such a geodesic observer.